 3-9 Motomachi, Shiogama, Miyagi

 After a warming drink in a cosy atmosphere of Harema, we went to the higlight-spot of the tour - Shiogama jinja, were participants had to go through a challenge - to climb a tall stone stairs leading to the main building.
 In fact, if you don’t like stairs, there is another entrance, much more convenient, but that wouldn’t be a challenge anymore.

-Shiogama shrine is especially beautiful in cherry blossom season, when all it’s cherry trees turn white and the paths leading to the shrine’s buildings are covered with petails.
-Nevertheless, beautiful places are worth to see in any season.
+Shiogama Shrine is especially beautiful in cherry blossom season, when all it’s cherry trees turn white and the paths leading to the shrine’s buildings are covered with petals.
+Nevertheless, beautiful places are worth seeing in any season.
 It must be very pretty when covered with snow, or drowning in summer’s green, and it was magnificent when we visited it this time - red autumn leaves matching red roofs and gates, torii, already started to fall down, and it was almost unbearable to step on them.
 Down and in front of us there was the sea, and even when it couldn’t be seen behind the trees, it reminded us about itself with some hidden objects - like a giant clam in front of the gates.

 When we left the shrine, it was already time for lunch.
 A small traditional restaurant Ichinomori, very popular among the locals, but almost unknown to the outside world, opened its’ doors to us and treated us with delicious sushi.

 Fresh salmon, tuna, squid, red caviar and more, what can be better for a trip to the seaside?